'Poker is War': Poker AI Libratus joins US Army

 The United States Army has been, over the course of decades, pouring a healthy chunk of its GDP into defense and it comes as no surprise that the next logical step is to incorporate the innovative and novel approaches like AI and machine learning in the defense sector.

 Pentagon now has roughly 600 different AI projects running, which costs a total of $1.7 billion.
-These projects are overseen by the Joint Artifical Intelligence Centre (JAIC) and the Defense Advanced Research Project Agency (DARPA) has announced further plans to invest around $2.59 billion in AI weapons research over coming years.
+These projects are overseen by the Joint Artifical Intelligence Centre (JAIC) and the Defense Advanced Research Project Agency (DARPA) has announced further plans to invest around $2.59 billion in AI weapons research in coming years.

 Keep reading GutshotMagazine.com for more technology news like these and for your daily dose of general poker news from around the world.